ariawahyuw/solar-power/README_EN.md

 <img src="./images/loss_plot.png" width="500"/>

 Figure 4.
-Plot of _loss_ values ​​in the ANN model
+Plot of _loss_ values in the ANN model

-It can be seen in Figure 4 that the _loss_ values ​​for _training_ and _test_ data converge to zero.
-The ANN model also does not experience _overfit_ or _underfit_, marked by _loss_ values ​​for _training_ data and _test_ data which do not differ much as shown in table 3.
+It can be seen in Figure 4 that the _loss_ values for _training_ and _test_ data converge to zero.
+The ANN model also does not experience _overfit_ or _underfit_, marked by _loss_ values for _training_ data and _test_ data which do not differ much as shown in table 3.

 Table 3.
-MSE values ​​of _train_ and _test_ data for each model.
+MSE values of _train_ and _test_ data for each model.

 | | train | tests |
 | --- | --- | --- |